Rambotnic/game-patches-and-configs/README.md

 # Game Patches, Fixes and Configs

+> [!NOTE]
+> The configuration files in this branch are meant to be used with Windows.
+For Linux, check the [master](https://github.com/Rambotnic/game-patches-and-configs/tree/master) branch.

 This personal repository is meant to store all configs and patches for games I really love and am still playing or would like to return to at some point.

 These settings were tested on PC: